+There’s a certain inescapable magic to having an open-world game in the palm of your hand.
+It’s part of what made Breath of the Wild so engaging when it launched on the Switch.
 That sort of magic extends beyond Zelda though, as there are countless open worlds you can take with us for new, enduring memories.
 That’s why we’ve put together a list of the best open-world games on Switch and mobile; so that you can find your next fix and get lost in a different world.

 So, go ahead, dig in.
 There’s a lot to choose from.
 Once you’ve had your fill of the best open-world games, we’ve got lots of other recommendations for you, whether it’s the best mobile multiplayer games for those looking to spend some time with others or the best games like Civilization, for those looking to do the exact opposite.

 Anyway, enough dilly-dallying, let’s get into our list of the best open-world games.

 If you thought Hyrule was big in Breath of the Wild, oh boy, Tears of the Kingdom got something to show you.
 The scale of this game is unlike almost anything else we’ve ever seen before, with no ‘open areas’ or ‘open zones’, just a proper open world in the truest sense of the term.
 There are endless hours of gameplay here, so leap from the sky islands, and float through an incredible adventure.

 To get off to a solid start in Hyrule, check out our guides for Zelda: Tears of the Kingdom gleeoks, Zelda: Tears of the Kingdom shrines, Zelda: Tears of the Kingdom depths, and Zelda: Tears of the Kingdom old map, and Zelda: Tears of the Kingdom enemies.